UX In Terms Of Software And Website Localization

 #1.
 Put your product’s UX in ‘order’ before globalizing it!
 Typographies and order in the description of functionalities really make life easier.

 #2.
 Use terminology repository in your translations!
 It provides you with consistent company documentation.
 Hey, consistency is the key!
-Especially when it comes high-quality brands.
+Especially when it comes to high-quality brands.

-Using consistent terminology combined with your own translation memory will drastically impact your translation projects, especially when it comes to software and website translation, where you the content is changing and expanding continuously.
+Using consistent terminology combined with your own translation memory will drastically impact your translation projects, especially when it comes to software and website translation, where the content is changing and expanding continuously.

 With terminology repository, discounts vary for various levels of similarities between the text being translated and the material already stored in the translation memory.
 On average, you can expect around 40% cost reduction.
 Yes, you guessed, Text United will look up your translation memory for any previously translated similar or identical sentences!